saminter22/saminter22/README.md

 - 👀 I am interested in the development and integration of stack-based services: Python, Django, DRF, API, etc.
 - 🌱 I am currently studying at Yandex on the Backend-Developer and am constantly engaged in self-education.
 - 💞️ I want to collaborate on Django website development projects and microservices integration.
 - 📫 How to contact me?
-By email: saminter22@gmail.com
+By email: saminter@yandex.ru
 See you!

 <!---